Albany, New York: 1800 to 1942

 While the key to Albany's economic prosperity in the 19th century was transportation, industry and business also played a role.
 Largely thanks to the city's Dutch and German roots, beer was one of its biggest commodities.
 Beverwyck Brewery, originally known as Quinn and Nolan (Nolan being mayor of Albany 1878–1883), was the last remaining brewer from that time when it closed in 1972.
 The city's location at the east end of the Erie Canal gave it unparalleled access to both raw products and a captive customer base in the west.
 Albany was known for its publishing houses, and to some extent, still is.
 Albany was second only to Boston in the number of books produced for most of the 19th century.
 Iron foundries in both the north and south ends of the city attracted thousands of immigrants to the city for industrial jobs.
-To this day, one can see many intricate wrought-iron details that were constructed in those years on what are now historic buildings.
+Intricate wrought-iron details constructed in those years remain visible on what are now historic buildings.
 The iron industry waned by the 1890s due to increased costs associated with a newly unionized workforce and the opening of mines in the Mesabi Range in Minnesota.

 Albany's other major exports during the 18th and 19th centuries were furs, wheat, meat, and lumber.
 By 1865, there were almost 4,000 saw mills in the Albany area and the Albany Lumber District was the largest lumber market in the nation.
 The city was also home to a number of banks.
 The Bank of Albany (1792–1861) was the second chartered bank in New York.
 The city was the original home of the Albank (founded in 1820 as the Albany Savings Bank), KeyBank (founded in 1825 as the Commercial Bank of Albany), and Norstar Bank (founded as the State Bank of Albany in 1803).
 American Express was founded in Albany in 1850 as an express mail business.
 In 1871, the northwestern portion of Albany—west from Magazine Street—was annexed to the neighboring town of Guilderland after the town of Watervliet refused annexation of the territory.
 In return for this loss, portions of Bethlehem and Watervliet were added to Albany.
 Part of the land annexed to Guilderland was ceded back to Albany in 1910, setting up the current western border.

-The train carrying the body of slain President Abraham Lincoln came through Albany on the way to Illinois and some claim the ghostly image of that train remains.
+The train carrying the body of slain President Abraham Lincoln came through Albany on the way to Illinois and the ghostly image of that train remains.

 Albany opened one of the first commercial airports in the world, and the first municipal airport in the United States, in 1908.
 Originally on a polo field on Loudon Road, it moved to Westerlo Island in 1909 and remained there until 1928.
 The Albany Municipal Airport—jointly owned by the city and county—was moved to its current location in Colonie in 1928.
 By 1916 Albany's northern and southern borders reached their modern courses; Westerlo Island, to the south, became the second-to-last annexation, which occurred in 1926.